mongodb/docs/source/administration/monitoring.rst

 the collection, the amount of disk space used by the collection, and information about the indexes.

-.. seealso:: ":func:`db.printCollectionStats()`"
+.. seealso:: ":func:`db.printCollectionStats()`" and
+   ":doc:`/reference/collection-statistics`."

 Diagnosing Performance Issues
 -----------------------------

-Degraded performance in MongoDB can be the result of a number of different factors related to the relationship between the amount of data stored in the database, the amount of ram on the system, the number of connections to the database, and the amount of time the database spends in a lock state.
+Degraded performance in MongoDB can be the result of an array of causes, and is typically a function of the relationship between the quantity of data stored in the database, the amount of system RAM, the number of connections to the database, and the amount of time the database spends in a lock state.